ONSdigital/ons-devops/ons-business-dev/README.md

 ## Software

-Beside hardware requirement following tools have to be installed on the host machine prior provisioning development environment:
+Beside hardware requirement the following tools have to be installed on the host machine prior to provisioning development environment:

 - VirtualBox (https://www.virtualbox.org)
 - Vagrant (https://www.vagrantup.com)